mauserrifle/resume/partials/experience.md

     \-
     *Lead developer*

-    Working as a lead developer (manager).
+    Working as a lead developer.
 Same (technical) activities as position "Web developer" (see period 2007 - 2013).
 Within this position also responsible for managing the develop team, implement new development methods and realization of the objectives set for the department.